-- Copy the contents of an audio message on disk to multiple players concurrently - Copy the contents of an audio player to multiple microSD cards or USB thumb drives concurrently - Duplicate the contents of one player to others - ♣ Load a player by aggregating a new audio message "on the fly" from existing folders - Compare player(s) contents to an audio folder on disk - ♣ Compare a project or specific player's contents against other players or devices. - Compare two audio folders on disk - 4 Quickly load batches of players using Fast Copy Mode with minimal user intervention - Append audio to player(s) without overwriting their current contents - Aggregate files from multiple folders (sources) on disk into a new folder (disk-to-disk) - Replicate microSD cards faster, cheaper and more accurately than a hardware device - And much more...
+- Copy the contents of an audio message on disk to multiple players concurrently - Copy the contents of an audio player to multiple microSD cards or USB thumb drives concurrently - ♣ Duplicate the contents of one player to others - Load a player by aggregating a new audio message "on the fly" from existing folders - Compare player(s) contents to an audio folder on disk - Compare one player's contents against other players or devices. - Compare two audio folders on disk - Quickly load a batch of players using Fast Copy Mode with minimal user intervention - ♣ Append audio to player(s) without overwriting their current contents - Aggregate files from multiple folders (sources) on disk into a new folder (disk-to-disk) - Replicate microSD cards faster and cheaper than a hardware card duplicator - And much more...

-SaberCopy is supported in the following environments: Windows (8.x, 10 and 11).
-SaberCopy should work on XP and 7 but it is not recommended, as Microsoft no longer supports either platform.
+SaberCopy is supported in the following environments: Windows (8.x, and 10).
+SaberCopy will work on XP and 7 but it is not recommended, as Microsoft no longer supports either platform.

-For details on how SaberCopy can be implemented on Mac OSX, please see here.
+For details on how SaberCopy can be implemented on Mac OSX, please go here.